 If your asylum claim is categorised as “non-suspensive appeals”, you will have an asylum substantive interview but you will have no right to appeal within the UK if the Home Office refuse your asylum claim after the substantive interview, which they are very likely to do if your claim is in this category.

 If it decided you case is “detained non-suspensive appeals”, you will be detained straight after the screening interview.
 Read more about immigration detention, and your legal options if detained, in the Detention section of the Toolkit.Detention section

 The term “non-suspensive” refers to the fact the Home Office does not have to suspend your removal until you have had the chance to appeal a refusal, unlike other asylum cases.
-In order to do this, the Home Office “certify” your asylum claim under Section 94 of the Nationality, Immigration and Asylum Act 2002.
+In order to do this, the Home Office “certify” your asylum claim.

-This category is clearly problematic as the decision that you do not have the right to appeal is being made before the asylum interview, when you would give full reasons of why you fled.
-The decision is usually made on the grounds of country of origin, if you come from a country in which it is thought you are unlikely to need the protection of international law.
+The Home Office are making this decision before the long asylum interview, when you give full reasons of why you fled.
+The decision is usually made on the grounds of your country of origin, if you come from a country which is considered by the Home Office to be generally safe.
+You can find the list of countries here.

 The timing of your asylum claim may also be a factor in this decision.
 The Home Office may decide that an asylum application is “opportunistic” (meaning made solely to get leave to remain because you have no other options) and certify a claim on that basis.
 For example, if you have lived in the UK for a long time but only claim asylum when you are picked up by an immigration enforcement team, the Home Office is likely to say that asylum claim is opportunistic.

-Not everyone has the right for their asylum claim to be heard in the UK.
-If you are an adult and you claim asylum in the UK, and the Home Office proves that you have travelled through a safe country on your journey to the UK, they will try to “transfer” your case and say that you have to return to that safe country (the “third country”) to have your asylum claim heard.
-They are called “third” countries because they are not the UK and not your country of origin/residence.
+Not everyone has the right for their asylum claim to be considered in the UK.
+If you are an adult and you claim asylum in the UK, and the Home Office proves that you have travelled through a safe country on your journey to the UK, they may try to “transfer” your case and say that you have to return to that safe country to have your asylum claim heard.

-In practice, this is usually enforced for people who have travelled through countries that are European Economic Area (EEA) member states plus Switzerland, as removal back to those member states is allowed under a European agreement called the Dublin Regulations.
-There have been several versions of the Dublin Regulations, and the ones currently in use are called Dublin III (three).
+In practice, this is usually only enforced for people who have travelled through countries that are European Economic Area (EEA) member states plus Switzerland, as removal back to those member states is allowed under a European agreement called the Dublin Regulations.

 If you are an unaccompanied minor and the Home Office accept this, your case will be dealt with slightly differently by the Home Office than if they say you are an adult.
 An unaccompanied minor is a child who is under the age of 18 years old; is applying for asylum in their own right; and is separated from both parents and is not being cared for in the UK by an adult who in law or by custom has responsibility to do so.